josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     az ml env setup -c -n <environment name> --location <location> --resource-group <yourresourcegroupname>
     ```

     Replace the tokens above with appropriate values:

     - For <environment name> enter flightdelays, or something similar.
 This value can only contain lowercase alphanumeric characters.
     - For <location>, use eastus2, westcentralus, australiaeast, westeurope, or southeastasia, as those are the only acceptable values at this time.
     - For <yourresourcegroupname>, enter the resource group name you've been using for this lab.

+    > When you run the above command, the prompt tells you the subscription is set to XYZ.
+If you select "N" to continue with the subscription, you may encounter a UnicodeEncodeError when it attempts to parse your subscription list.
+If this happens, manually set the subscription first using the following command, then rerun the az ml env setup command:

+    `az account set –subscription <Subscription Id>`

 14. If prompted, copy the URL presented and sign in using your web browser